Module manager: Dr DW Dixon

 This module is not approved as a discovery module

-The module integrates the teaching of engineering management (scope-time-resource triangle, quality and project management) with application of it on a process development project.
-The project aims to deliver a process improvement through planning, management and delivery of practical lab work and the analysis of the data.
-The students will develop an awareness of project management through learning and practice, and develop their critical thinking and problem-solving to find a solution to a process engineering problem.
+The module introduces students to the fundamental principles of engineering management (quality and project management) coupled with considerations of engineering ethics.
+Students will also complete a discovery lab through planning, management and delivery of practical lab work and the analysis of the data, designed to develop their critical thinking and problem-solving abilities.

 On successful completion of the module students will have demonstrated the following learning outcomes relevant to the subject: